tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

   datagram).
 "Immediately" is hard to define.
 One approach is to set a timer for 1/4 the current retransmit timer value when the first record in the flight is received and then send an ACK when that timer expires.
-Note: the 1/4 value here is somewhat arbitrary.
-Given that the round trip estimates in the DTLS handshake are generally very rough (or the default), any value will be an approximation, and there is an inherent compromise due to competition between retransmision due to over-agressive ACKing and over-aggressive timeout-based retransmission.
+Note: The 1/4 value here is somewhat arbitrary.
+Given that the round trip estimates in the DTLS handshake are generally very rough (or the default), any value will be an approximation, and there is an inherent compromise due to competition between retransmission due to over-aggressive ACKing and over-aggressive timeout-based retransmission.
   As a comparison point,
   QUIC's loss-based recovery algorithms